Shopify vs Etsy: Which is the best for your business?

 Something that can be done differently than on Etsy is creating a customer base by utilizing email marketing.

-It is easy to integrate your email marketing platform with your web store and grow relationships with your customers.
+It is easy to integrate your email marketing platform with your online store and grow relationships with your customers.
 This means you can upsell your products to more qualified customer groups.

 Cons of Selling on a Web Store

-The biggest problems with running a web store can be the amount of time and work it takes to get it started and running smoothly.
+The biggest problems with running online stores can be the amount of time and work it takes to get it started and running smoothly.
 For a beginner, this can be overwhelming and make them want to choose a different route.

 There is so much more to take into account that Etsy already has figured out for you and made easy, so this can be stressful for small business owners just wanting to get their product out there.

-Another con to selling on a web store would be having to bring traffic to your shop page.
+Another con to selling on an online store would be having to bring traffic to your shop page.
 This means focusing on SEO, social media, etc. to bring those customers to your shop.
 This can also be overwhelming if you aren’t sure how to best do this.

 Although selling on a web store means more freedom, this also means more work on your end.